 - 1st review step – Only the B1 form is reviewed by the review panel members.

 - 2nd review step – Both B1 and B2 forms are evaluated by the review panel members, as well as sent out to external reviews by experts in the relevant scientific field(s).
-The feedback from the external experts will be used by the review panel members during the individual interview phase (which is part of the 2nd review step).
+The feedback from the external experts will be used by the review panel members and also taken into account during the individual interview phase (which is part of the 2nd review step).

 Now, with a clear understanding of the ERC review process, let’s move on to the following recommendations that can make for competitive ERC applications.

 The B1 form ‘opens the gate’ to your application.
 After reading the B1 form, the panel members decide whether to pass your ERC application to the 2nd evaluation step.
 Therefore, this document is very important and cannot be taken lightly.

 As discussed above, the B1 form consists of two segments: (1) The extended synopsis (section a); and (2) the PI profile (sections b, c and the Funding ID appendix).

 Let’s refer first to the PI profile, presented in sections b (CV), c (Track record) and the Funding ID appendix.
 Different from collaborative funding schemes and many other national grants, the ERC is an investigator-driven grant which focuses great attention on the PI’s excellence manifested by his/her background and experience in carrying through groundbreaking research.
 A lot of the review panel members’ decision rests on the PI’s profile, past achievements, previous research experience, and so on.
 Hence, it is of paramount importance to ensure that your profile is in line with the ERC expectations in this regard.
 For a more elaborate discussion on the PI profile for ERC, read our dedicated “ERC material” article.